Earthjustice goes to court for our planet.

 We’re here because the earth needs a good lawyer.

-The Bad River Band of Lake Superior Chippewa is seeking an emergency shutdown and purge of Line 5 before any more erosion occurs.
-The Band has long relied on fishing, wild rice, medicines, and other plants and animals from the Bad River and Lake Superior.
-A rupture and oil spill would pose a catastrophic threat to their community, the wider public, the river, and Lake Superior.
+Why it matters: The Band has long relied on fishing, wild rice, medicines, and other plants and animals from the Bad River and Lake Superior.
+A rupture and oil leak would pose a catastrophic threat to their community, the river, and the Great Lakes.

 Line 5 is risking an environmental and human health disaster.

-- Line 5 is designed to be underground supported by soil, not suspended in the rushing waters of a flooding river.
+- Potential rupture: Line 5 is designed to be underground supported by soil, not suspended in the rushing waters of a flooding river.
 Collisions with uprooted trees and other debris could easily cause a breach, or the weight of the oil in the pipeline could cause a guillotine rupture.

 Enbridge, the Canadian oil company behind Line 5, has a terrible oil spill record.

-- Enbridge was responsible for one of the largest inland oil spills in U.S. history: the Line 6B spill in 2010 that released 20,080 barrels of crude oil into Talmage Creek and the Kalamazoo River.
+- Tainted record: Enbridge was responsible for one of the largest inland oil spills in U.S. history: the Line 6B spill in 2010 that released 20,080 barrels of crude oil into Talmage Creek and the Kalamazoo River.

 Shutting down Line 5 now avoids economic catastrophe.

-- Enbridge’s own experts predict that a shutdown of Line 5 would cause gasoline prices to rise by less than 1 cent per gallon in Michigan and Wisconsin.
+- Weighing costs: Enbridge’s own experts predict that a shutdown of Line 5 would cause gasoline prices to rise by less than 1 cent per gallon in Michigan and Wisconsin.
+In comparison, the cleanup and remediation from a full-bore oil spill could amount to over a billion dollars.